maxmekiska/arguing_predictors/documentation/docs/usage.md

 ```
 Finally, locate the downloaded repository and open up the System.ipynb contained in the notebook folder.

-The follwoning is an example of a successful System.ipynb run:
+The following is an example of a successful System.ipynb run:

 <embed src="/resources/ExampleSystem.pdf" type="application/pdf" width="100%" height="1200px">